leason/eason.blog/content/posts/2024/03/dei-fears/index.md

 ## DEI is a Lie
 And now for the most interesting theme I've come across.
 People who gravitate to this position acknowledge there is inequality in our society, and that barriers exist for people based on gender or race, and they believe those things are morally wrong, but believe that DEI is not solving these problems at all.
 In fact, if you follow this line of thinking you'll end up concluding that DEI is itself racist, because it drives people to change their behavior on the basis of race (ie, hiring quotas or admissions restrictions).

 The issue I have with this argument is that it shouldn't be relevant.
-To me the goal of DEI is not to force statistically even groupings of demographics.  **The goal is to remove barriers that have nothing to do with someone's ability to do a job well and be paid equitably to do it.**  There is no shortage of studies that conclude wage and employment gaps are real, but rather than choose metrics that encourage leaders to develop under represented talent, resolve pay inequity, or engage in socially minded programs that improve opportunities we keep looking at the snapshot of how many women VS men and white VS everyone else is currently at a company.
+Again, I believe the goal of DEI is not to enforce specific demographic standards.  **The goal is to remove barriers that have nothing to do with someone's ability to do a job well and be paid equitably to do it.**  There is no shortage of studies that conclude wage and employment gaps are real, but rather than choose metrics that encourage leaders to develop under represented talent, resolve pay inequity, or engage in socially minded programs that improve opportunities we keep looking at the snapshot of how many women VS men and white VS everyone else is currently at a company.

 For folks in this camp, [Campbell's law](https://en.wikipedia.org/wiki/Campbell%27s_law) has taken effect and now they associate the DEI moniker with the corruption it warns us of.
 ![linechart showing continuum of a persons life with the first 90% labelled "lots of important stuff" and the last little bit marked as "get a job"](deifocus.jpg "continuum of a life")